django-parler/django-parler/README.rst

 TODO
 ----

-* Unittests and documentation on RTD.
+* Documentation on RTD.
+* Unittest the admin.
 * ``ModelAdmin.prepopulated_fields`` doesn't work yet (you can use ``get_prepopulated_fields()`` as workaround).
 * The admin forms use the standard form widgets instead of the admin overrides.
 * The list code currently performs one query per object.
 This needs to be reduced.